 Year 2 Year 3 Year 4 Year 5 Year 6

-Our very first meeting took place in late October with Miss Terry present, during which we discussed our roles and responsibilities, and what it really means to be a member of the School Council and a representative of our respective peers.
+Our very first meeting is due to take place in late October with Miss Terry, during which we will discuss our roles and responsibilities, and what it really means to be a member of the School Council and a representative of our respective peers.

 We are the pupil voice!

 Throughout the current academic year we are going to be holding regular meetings to discuss and sort out problems which may include: